ripx80/site/content/lib/_index.md

 14. the art of conversation - catherine blyth
 15. the dip - seth godin

-I have certainly read a few more books but forgotten it again and always looking for the lost time
+i have certainly read a few more books, only to forget them again — always searching for lost time.

+## recommendation

+- the art of exploitation
+- greyhat hacking
+- the tangled web
+- the 4 hour week
+- essentialism - the disciplined pursuit of less
+- accelerate